 Mechanical Aeration is a popular, if traditional method of introducing oxygen into water and wastewater.
-Mechanical aerators have two main functions: to introduce oxygen by agitation or aspiration, and to provide mixing.
+Mechanical aerators used for wastewater aeration have two main functions: to introduce oxygen by agitation or aspiration, and to provide mixing.

 Mixing is needed to distribute the air uniformly, and in the case of wastewater treatment to maintain homogeneity of both the pollutants and the micro-organisms that are feeding on them.

 Corgin offer a number of types of mechanical aerator for every application – probably the widest range in the UK.

 The oxygen transfer rate and mixing capacity of each mechanical aerator type is dependent on its design and electrical power rating.
 Each mechanical aerator design employs a different method of introducing oxygen and providing mixing – this should be given due consideration early on in the selection process.
 You may find our selection guide below useful – click on the links for full details on each product:

 Rotex Brush Aerators operate in a similar way to elongated paddle wheels and introduce air at the water surface while inducing a strong horizontal flow.
 They are ideal for oxidation ditches, carousel and annulus tanks, where directional flow is required at relatively shallow depths.

 Vertex Surface Aerators work by using a geared, low-speed surface impeller to draw water up from the bottom of the tank and mix it with air at the surface.
 They create a strong upward torroidal pattern.

 Spiral Aerator aspirators draw air down the hollow shaft of a rotating, helicoid propeller creating an underwater plume of fine bubbles whilst inducing a strong horizontal flow pattern.
 They are well-suited to oxidation ditches, annular or circular tanks and aeration lanes, and are the aerator of choice for shallow lagoons where the water surface area is relatively large compared to the depth.